Montrail Mountain Masochist II Review Facts

 .
 Most reviewers found the shoe fit true to size.
 Some runners with particularly narrow feet found the forefoot area much too wide.
 The FluidFoam midsole cushioning enhances comfort for the wearer.
 It's enough protection and padding to keep you comfortable even on long runs.
 In addition, the Trail Shield provides protection from debris but because it does have some flexibility, runners will still get a smooth ride out of the shoe.
 The heel collar and tongue are both well-padded and offer a nice plush feeling for wearers.
 Unfortunately, they offer poor drying ability.
 Switching the material or reducing the padding would definitely be an improvement.

 The Montrail Mountain Masochist II definitely looks like a tough shoe.
 The shoe is not flashy and masks any dirt build up quite easily.
-The color offerings are fairly muted and will suit a variety of wearers from hardcore trail runners to hikers looking for a reliable walking
+The color offerings are fairly muted and will suit a variety of wearers from hardcore trail runners to hikers looking for a reliable sneakers for walking

-shoe.
+.
 The Mountain Masochist II looks like it can handle all kinds of terrain and weather conditions.

 The Montrail Mountain Masochist II is built with quality materials.
 It's apparent that it's a solid shoe.
 The Gryptonite outsole is durable enough to handle a good deal of use.
 Reviewers found that the shoe handled high mileage